fastrgv/AdaVenture/README.md

 * Currenly, the game has two easy campaigns:  Greece or Crete.
 So there is not yet any reset capability...you must replay from the beginning if you die.
 You select the desired campaign at the beginning of the game.
 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
 See also ./data/avatars/ for a small [untested] selection.

-## Portable Avatar Using Shaders

-* This approach encapsulates the details of avatar shape, color, and movement within GLSL shaders and a related code object that defines vertices and texture maps.
-The object may be an Ada package or C++ class.

-* Programmatic inputs include uniforms for time, position, and attitude.
-The shaders then offload the realtime computational burdens onto the graphics processor.

-* Data that defines shape and color, as well as the uniforms and functions that define behavior, reside completely within the object and shaders.
-This data can ultimately be as detailed and refined as your imagination permits.
-And any refinements made are not obfuscated in some esoteric or proprietary format with a limited audience, but remain fully portable and easily enhanced by most any developer using mainstream programming languages.

-* One approach would be to completely define the avatar within the shaders alone, possibly without using any texture files.
-Just look at the creatures in (glslsandbox.com).
-This would require advanced GLSL skills.

-* But a huge selection of available MineCraft skins lead to this avatar object design.

-* In this example, the texture object is a cube with radius one that is defined in 6 disjoint cubelets.
-The 2 upper quarters map to the head and torso.
-The lower half is divided into 4 cubelets that are mapped to arms and legs.
-The Minecraft images used for the texture also have 6 parts that map to the limbs, head and torso.

-* The result is an utterly portable avatar defined by an image and 4 text files:
-	* texture object body, avatarobj.adb
-	* texture object spec, avatarobj.ads
-	* vertex shader, avatarobj.vs
-	* fragment shader, avatarobj.fs
-	* any MineCraft Skin png file

-* Interfacing game code with such an avatar is simple.
-Essentially you need only pass the required uniform values prior to drawing.

-* Of course one still needs a decent camera positioning and pointing policy within the game code in order to fully appreciate and exhibit the avatar.

 ## mouse/touchpad/keyboard controls